splunk/public-o11y-docs/sp-oncall/incidents/timeline.rst

 ****************

 .. meta::
-   :description: Reference topic describing the Timepage page.
+   :description: Reference topic describing the Timeline page.

 The Timeline acts as the homepage of your Splunk On-Call instance.
 The layout of the Timeline is designed to help you surface pertinent incident information quickly, improve usability and decrease overall time to resolution.